top of page

 Print and cut out several paper stars.
 Every day, take some time to talk about a positive thing that you saw in your child that day, something good that they noticed about themselves, or a moment that they felt proud of themselves.
 Fill this in on the star and let your child decorate the star if they wish.
 Choose a place in their room to hang up the collection of stars, adding to it everyday.
 Then your child will be surrounded by reminders of the great things about themselves.
 Over time, try to highlight a variety of aspects of your child, including natural talents (intelligent, funny, artistic), values and characteristics you want to encourage (responsible, caring, helpful), and ways they overcame challenges (hard-working, persevering, able to remain calm).

 Want to give it a try?
-Download my Self-Esteem Stars Worksheet to use at home.
+Download my Self-Esteem Stars Worksheet from the Resources page to use at home.

 To learn more about praising well, building self-esteem and emotional intelligence in your kids, and developing a stronger relationship with them, I recommend reading How to Talk So Kids Will Listen & Listen So Kids Will Talk.